Avola: World War II

-Modern Times
+Modern times

-During the 'Hot Autumn' of 1969, Avola was the scene of an infamous massacre, when police opened fire on demonstrating day-labourers demanding the renewal of their contract.
+On December 3, 1968, during the time period known as the Hot Autumn, Avola was the scene of an infamous massacre, when police opened fire on demonstrating day-labourers demanding the renewal of their contract.
 Two were killed and many wounded.
 This scene was depicted in the film 'Il Grande Sogno'.

 Cuisine

 The Nero d'Avola, a typical red wine of Sicily, is named after the city of Avola, where the first grafting of the vine was made, but its grapes may grow and the wine be produced in other regions of the island too.

 The denomination Avola's Almond includes three different types of almond: Pizzuta, Fascionello and Romana or Corrente d'Avola.
 These three kinds of almond come from Avola's area.
 Blooming in winter, these almonds can only grow either in sea areas or on little hills, where frost rarely happens.
 Since Avola belongs to one of the sunniest towns in Sicily, this makes it one of the main production areas for almond.

 Pizzuta and Fascionello are mainly used in the making of "Confetti", white sugared almonds, "Granita", ice slush, almond milk and other pastries, while Romana is only used for pastries and other bakery products.